jimavjim/hello-world/README.md

 # hello-world
 My first repository
 At first I was "like what?"
-and mow im like, "what!, what?"
+and now im like, "what!, what?"